 Once your teeth are dry, keep your lips pulled back and open the pen.
 Click the button until you see a small amount of gel at the end of the brush.
 Starting at the gumline of each tooth, brush down and into the crevices of the teeth, applying the gel evenly.
 Once all the teeth you can see while smiling are covered, replace the cap on the pen and keep your lips off your teeth for about 60 seconds.

 Once you apply the gel, you need to avoid eating and drinking for 30 minutes.
-You can use the pen twice a day for up to three weeks at a time.
+You can use the pen twice a day for up to two weeks at a time.
 The pen itself is small and has no accessories, so it is easy to take on the go.

 Every teeth whitening treatment can feel a little awkward.
 Whitening pens avoid most of the aspects that can cause discomfort, but three remain: sensitivity, flavor, and the gel’s texture.